 Bathed in light

 The Zippels have worked on renovating the house and gardens for more than a decade.
-Necessary roof repairs were also handled with the help of a professional roofing contractor.
+Necessary roof repair and replacement were also handled with the help of a professional roofing contractor.
 Heather, an interior designer by trade, put her skills to work by chipping away at updating most of the interiors and updating its architectural design.
 In 2011, they updated the kitchen, which is at the north end of the house.
 They removed a bar to open up the room and added windows along the back of the house to let in light.
 Heather loves how the sun rises in the front and sets at the back of the house so that natural light bathes its rooms all day long through its 58 windows.
 To brighten the kitchen even more, they installed new white cabinets, added a marble backsplash and a white quartz countertop on the island.
 Two modern gold pendants hang above the island, crafted from walnut and stained a warm brown to ground the space.
 On the wall, a large, colorful abstract by Frankie Slaughter commands attention.